2015 Pakistan Army Mil Mi-17 crash: Background

+Accident

 The helicopter crash landed into the roof of an Army Public School building in Naltar while it was preparing to land at the helipad nearby.
 A local farmer who lived about 100 metres away from the school told Reuters that the school was closed at the time of the crash.
 According to eyewitnesses, while the helicopter was landing, it lost control, began swinging, whirling and stalled mid-air, and dropped suddenly, crashing onto the school building roof.
 The crash was followed by an explosion and the helicopter caught fire, followed by the school building.
 Police and emergency medics rushed to the site, breaking the helicopter windows and dragged people out for evacuation.
 An explosion occurred a few minutes later injured some medics.
 The injured were immediately air lifted to the local Combined Military Hospital.
 The Police cordoned off the area, following up on security arrangements which had been made three days earlier ahead of the Prime Minister's visit.

 Prime Minister Nawaz Sharif, who was on a plane and en route to Gilgit upon hearing of the incident, cancelled his trip and returned to Islamabad.
 The Ministry of Foreign Affairs tasked the Crisis Management Cell with inquiries on the crash.
 The incident was the worst aviation accident in the country since the Bhoja Air's Flight 213 crash in 2012, which resulted in 127 deaths.
 It was also the most serious aviation accident involving the deaths of dignitaries since the 1988 Pakistan One C-130 crash, which killed President Zia-ul-Haq, American ambassador Arnold Raphel and other key American officials.
 Previously, there have been four Mi-17 helicopter crashes in Pakistan, including three minor ones in 2004, 2007 and 2012, and a major one in 2009.